 INVESTIGATE AND FILE YOUR CLAIM

 The first thing we do is gather evidence about the defective product.
-We put together a solid team which includes investigators, accident reconstructionists and forensic engineers and others to break down what happened and why the product failed to perform.
+We put together a solid team, including investigators, accident reconstructionists, forensic engineers, and others, to break down what happened and why the product failed to perform.

 Step Two